LBNL-ETA/ROAMS/docs/implementation.md

 ### Simulated Data Input Class
 The input class for parsing simulated production emissions data is `roams.simulated.input.SimulatedProductionAssetData`.

-This class will expect the data to be provided with a table that at least has a column holding simulated emissions values.
+This class will expect the data to be provided with a csv table that at least has a column holding simulated emissions values.
 A user also has to specify the units of these physical emissions values.
 If stratified re-sampling is intended to be done, this data should also have a simulated production column (and corresponding specified unit).

 The class provides several properties as entrypoints to the `ROAMSModel` class: